Harm reduction refers to strategies that aim to reduce the harms associated with injecting drug use.1

 Drug dependence treatment helps prevent HIV transmission by reducing the sharing of needles and syringes and high-risk sexual behaviours associated with drug intoxication as well as providing HIV education and other HIV-related healthcare.42

-For example, cognitive behavioural interventions have been shown to decrease amphetamine use.43 Likewise, medically supervised drug withdrawal (detoxification) can assist with the withdrawal process as well as reduce the discomfort of withdrawal when used in conjunction with OST.44 45
+For example, cognitive behavioural interventions, a type of counselling which focuses on changing patterns of thinking and behaviour, have been shown to decrease amphetamine use.43 Likewise, medically supervised drug withdrawal (detoxification) can assist with the withdrawal process as well as reduce the discomfort of withdrawal when used in conjunction with OST.44 45

 Pharmacy sale of syringes

-Many argue that pharmacies are an important but under-utilised resource in preventing the transmission of HIV and other blood borne infections among PWID.
-Pharmacists are one of the most accessible healthcare professionals and are in an ideal position to reach this group who are often socially marginalised and wish to remain anonymous.46
+Many argue that pharmacies are an important but under-utilised resource in preventing the transmission of HIV and other blood-borne infections among people who inject drugs.
+Pharmacists are some of the most accessible healthcare professionals and are in an ideal position to reach this group who are often socially marginalised and wish to remain anonymous.46

 Pharmacists can fulfil a number of harm reduction roles including the sale of condoms, educating on safer sex practice, selling clean needles and syringes and dispensing oral methadone for opioid dependence.47

-Research has shown how the sale of over-the-counter (OTC) syringes to PWID can reduce HIV prevalence among this group.
-One study of 96 metropolitan areas in the USA recorded an average HIV prevalence of 13.8% among PWID in areas with anti-OTC laws compared to 6.7% across those that didn't.44
+Research has shown how the sale of over-the-counter syringes to people who inject drugs can reduce HIV prevalence among this group.
+One study of 96 metropolitan areas in the USA recorded an average HIV prevalence of 13.8% among people who inject drugs in areas with anti-over-the-counter laws compared to 6.7% across areas without such laws.48

-A different study from Tallinn, Estonia, reported that PWID found pharmacies convenient for acquiring syringes due to their extended opening hours and local setting.
-However, some reported stigma and discrimination from both pharmacists and other customers, with the idea of distributing free syringes to PWID negatively received by some pharmacists.49
+A different study from Tallinn, Estonia, reported that people who inject drugs found pharmacies convenient for acquiring syringes due to their extended opening hours and local setting.
+However, some reported stigma and discrimination from both pharmacists and other customers, with the idea of distributing free syringes to people who inject drugs negatively received by some pharmacists.49

 Safer crack smoking resources

 One study from Vancouver found that 12 months after kit distribution, 79% and 59% of recipients used supplied items such as mouthpieces and condoms respectively.
-However, while access to safer use items increased noticeably, their impact on safer use practice was limited.52
+However, while access to these specific safer use items increased noticeably, the impact of the kits on wider safer use practice was limited.52

 Amphetamine harm reduction initiatives

-Amphetamines cause an elevated sex drive, and there has been an increase in unprotected sex among people taking the drug.
+Amphetamines cause an elevated sex drive, and there is evidence of an increase in unprotected sex among people taking the drug.
 This is most commonly reported among men who have sex with men, transgender people, sex workers, and among attendees of ‘chem-sex’ parties predominately in European cities.
 As a result, the risk of HIV transmission from amphetamine-fuelled unprotected sex is rising.53

 Unlike opiates, there are currently no drug dependency treatments for amphetamines, although trials are on-going.54

 Barriers to harm reduction for HIV prevention

 Harm reduction has been demonstrated as both an effective and efficient way of preventing the transmission of HIV and other blood-borne viruses among drug users.
-However, a number of barriers prevent their implementation.
+However, a number of barriers prevent its implementation.

 Stigma, discrimination and the war on drugs

 A 'war on drugs' approach still prevails in many countries.
-Law enforcement authorities continue to criminalise the possession of needles and syringes and mount 'crackdowns' on PWID even when they are seeking treatment or visiting healthcare centres for clean needles and syringes or other services.
-Criminalisation drives PWID away from health and HIV services.56
+Law enforcement authorities continue to criminalise the possession of needles and syringes and mount 'crackdowns' on people who inject drugs even when they are seeking treatment or visiting healthcare centres for clean needles and syringes or other services.
+Criminalisation drives people who inject drugs away from health and HIV services.56

 In 2014, the UN Committee on Economic, Social and Cultural Rights raised concerns with Ukraine about “the punitive approach taken in the State party towards persons who use drugs, which results in high numbers of such persons being imprisoned”.57

 The harm reduction funding crisis

-International donors provide the majority of financial resources for harm reduction programmes to prevent HIV - the Global Fund is the single largest funder in this area.61 However, many middle-income countries where the most PWID reside, do not qualify for Global Fund support.62 63
+International donors provide the majority of financial resources for harm reduction programmes to prevent HIV, with the Global Fund the single largest funder in this area.61 However, many middle-income countries where most of the people who inject drugs live, do not qualify for Global Fund support.62 63

 Changing priorities in international policy

-Approximately 75% of PWID live in middle-income countries.
+Approximately 75% of people who inject drugs live in middle-income countries.
 However, international donor policies are changing, with funds increasingly directed towards low-income countries with bigger, more generalised HIV epidemics.
 This disregards the lack of commitment of national governments to harm reduction policy and funding in many middle-income countries.66

 Limited provision in prisons